 For instance, you are driving an old car.
 Carrying collision and comprehensive coverage on it may not be cost-efficient.
 Dropping it may be a good choice.
 Take note that you would have to pay for the repairs yourself if you do that.
 Only you can decide whether to drop it or not.

-Carrying a basic auto policy is investing for financial protection from a wide number of situations.
+Carrying a basic auto policy is investing in financial protection from a wide number of situations.

 Deductibles are a fixed amount of money that you will pay for your insurance to kick in.
 It is an out-of-pocket expense that you share in the costs.
 For example, your car got wrecked in a collision.
 Your deductible is 500 dollars.
 If the repairs cost 1200 dollars, then you will receive 700.